tutoriel étui à couteau en cuir

 17. GLUE THE MARTYR PIECE

-With neoprene glue, glue the martyr piece edge to edge on the main piece.
-Cut the excess leather and check the thickness of the knife with the thickness of the martyr piece.
+Using neoprene glue, glue the martyr piece edge to edge on the main piece.
+Cut off the excess leather and check the thickness of the knife with the thickness of the martyr piece.

-Before gluing the second part, sand the flower part of the martyr part to facilitate the adhesion of the glue.
+Before gluing the second part, sand the flower part of the martyr piece to facilitate the adhesion of the glue.

-Then glue the second piece edge to edge on the martyr piece.
+Then, glue the second piece edge to edge onto the martyr piece.

 leather knife case